symfony/symfony-docs/security.rst

     The user will be an object and the class of that object will depend on your :ref:`user provider <security-user-providers>`.

-.. versionadded:: 3.2
-    The ability to get the user by type-hinting an argument with UserInterface was introduced in Symfony 3.2.

 Now you can call whatever methods are on *your* User object.
 For example, if your User object has a ``getFirstName()`` method, you could use that::